-Day and night, power surges happen unnoticed.
-Your beloved electronics, computers, chargers, and monitors can be damaged; and since surges can happen at any time, even while you are sleeping, you better do something about it.
+The best surge protectors safeguard your beloved electronics from the often-hidden menace of power surges.
+Day and night, power surges threaten your computers, chargers, and monitors with damage; and since surges can happen at any time, even while you are sleeping, you'd be wise to do something about it.

 You might think the above ominous warning sounds like it was taken from a frightening movie trailer, but it's true.
 Power surges often go undetected and are only noticed by their effects: faulty electronics.
 A power supply that worked yesterday has burned out, for example, or the monitor no longer powers on.
 This is often blamed on the quality of the components, when it actually can be a result of a power surge.

 Fortunately, there are numerous means of protecting yourself, with varying levels of complexity and most at reasonable prices.
 There are surge protector options for everyone and everywhere, from the frequent traveler to the home worker and the busy office, and we'll show you the best in each category.
 This guide won’t focus on bells and whistles, just bare protection for your beloved electronics.

 For the technically inclined who want to know: it’s small electronic components called Metal Oxide Varistors, or MOVs for short, which are more often used for this filtering of surges.
 Other types of filters are gas discharge arrestors which are often seen in antenna protectors, but most of the time, MOVs are used, often in combination with other components like capacitors.